 Bugs, sun, and medications

-Den Walkers and other adult volunteers cannot apply cream sunscreens.
-That said, Cubs should have sunscreen and insect repellent applied prior to coming to camp.
+Den Leaders and other adult volunteers cannot apply cream sunscreens.
+That said, Campers should have sunscreen and insect repellent applied prior to coming to camp.

 PLEASE LABEL ALL ITEMS COMING FROM HOME.
 WE WOULD LIKE THEM TO MAKE IT BACK.